HealthFlow-Medical-HCX/hfcx-platform/HCX_Egypt_Comprehensive_Report.md

 ## Executive Summary

 This comprehensive report provides a detailed analysis and actionable recommendations for contextualizing, localizing, and deploying the Health Claims Exchange (HCX) platform for the Egyptian healthcare market.
-The analysis covers twelve forked repositories from the Swasth HCX implementation, identifying **177 Swasth references** and **93 India-specific references** that require modification.
+The analysis covers twelve forked repositories from the HealthFlow HCX implementation, identifying **177 HealthFlow references** and **93 India-specific references** that require modification.

 The platform requires significant enhancements across **security, scalability, reliability, and compliance** before production deployment.
 This report provides a structured approach to achieve production readiness through an **agile, zero-disruption deployment strategy** spanning approximately **24 weeks** with an estimated budget of **$530,000 - $725,000**.

 ### Key Findings

 **Contextualization Requirements**:
-- Remove all Swasth branding and India-specific references from documentation, code, and configuration files.
+- Remove all HealthFlow branding and India-specific references from documentation, code, and configuration files.
 - Update Java package names from `org.swasth.*` to `org.healthflow.*`.
 - Replace API endpoints (dev-hcx.swasth.app) with Egyptian equivalents.
 - Modify Keycloak realm names and authentication configurations.